Quickstart: Use Azure Storage Explorer to create a blob

 Select Add an Azure Account and click Sign in...
 Follow the on-screen prompts to sign into your Azure account.

-When it completes connecting, Azure Storage Explorer loads with the Explorer tab shown.
+After Storage Explorer finishes connecting, it displays the Explorer tab.
 This view gives you insight to all of your Azure storage accounts as well as local storage configured through the Azurite storage emulator, Cosmos DB accounts, or Azure Stack environments.

 Create a container